deltachat/deltachat-core-rust/python/doc/cffi/examples.rst

-examples
+Examples
 ========

 Once you have :doc:`installed deltachat bindings <install>` you need email/password credentials for an IMAP/SMTP account.
-Delta Chat developers and the CI system use a special URL to create temporary e-mail accounts on [testrun.org](https://testrun.org) for testing.
+Delta Chat developers and the CI system use a special URL to create temporary email accounts on `testrun.org <https://testrun.org/>`_ for testing.

 Receiving a Chat message from the command line
 ----------------------------------------------